-While polychromasia itself isn’t a condition, it can be caused by an underlying blood disorder.
-When you have polychromasia, it’s important to find the underlying cause so that you can receive treatment right away.
+While polychromasia itself isn’t a condition, various blood disorders may cause it.
+It’s important to find the underlying cause so that you can receive treatment right away.

-In this article, we’ll discuss what polychromasia is, what blood disorders can cause it, and what the symptoms might be for those underlying conditions.
+In this article, we discuss what polychromasia is, what blood disorders can cause it, and what the symptoms might be for those underlying conditions.

-To understand what polychromasia is, you must first understand the concept behind a blood smear test, also known as a peripheral blood film.
+To understand what polychromasia is, it’s helpful to know the concept behind a blood smear test, or a peripheral blood film.

 Peripheral blood film

-A peripheral blood film is a diagnostic tool that can be used to diagnose and monitor diseases that affect blood cells.
+A peripheral blood film can be used to diagnose and monitor diseases that affect your blood cells.

-During the test, a pathologist smears a slide with a sample of your blood and then stains the slide to view the different types of cells within the sample.
+During the test, a pathologist first smears a slide with a sample of your blood.
+Then they stain the slide to view the different types of cells within the sample.

 The dye that’s added to the blood sample in a

-Typically, red blood cells turn a salmon pink color when stained.
-However, with polychromasia, some stained red blood cells may appear blue, bluish gray, or purple.
+Typically, red blood cells turn a salmon-pink color when stained.

 Why red blood cells turn blue

-If a doctor has noted that you have polychromasia, there are several underlying conditions that are most likely the cause.
+If a doctor has noted that you have polychromasia, there are several underlying conditions that can likely be the cause.

-The treatment of certain blood disorders (especially those related to bone marrow function) can also lead to polychromasia.
-In such cases, polychromasia becomes a side effect of the treatment rather than a sign of the disease.
+Treating certain blood disorders, especially those related to bone marrow function, can also lead to polychromasia.
+In such cases, polychromasia becomes a treatment side effect rather than a sign of the disease.